 For more information about face coverings/masks and how to make your own, visit the CDC’s website.

 More specifics on face coverings from the Michigan Department of Health and Human Services can be found here.

 Until a significant portion of our population is vaccinated, we will all need to continue some preventative measures such as wearing masks, social distancing, and handwashing to reduce the spread of COVID-19 in our communities.
-Our best protection from COVID-19 will be to complete the vaccine series, once it is available to everyone.
+Our best protection from COVID-19 is to complete the vaccine series.